wlto/project-tokyo/README.md

 - See **photos** of Tokyo from Unsplash.
     - [API](https://unsplash.com/documentation#search-photos).
 - See the **top five dominant colours** of each photo.
-    - By generating the histogram of the colours.
+    - ~~By generating the histogram of the colours.~~
+    - In order to do this, we need to have access to the image at pixel level.
+Normal CSS `background-image` does not have this functionality.
+Hence, we will need to draw the image to a canvas element and do pixel evaluation manually.

 ## Libraries, services and technologies